-- Pregnancy warning: This medicine may have harmful effects on the unborn baby.
-For this reason, be sure to talk with your doctor if you are pregnant or planning to become pregnant while receiving this medicine.
-Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: This medicine passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breastfeeding during treatment with this medicine because this medicine may enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
+- Pregnancy warning: It is not known if this drug may harm an unborn child.
+For this reason, be sure to talk with your doctor if you are pregnant or planning to become pregnant while receiving this drug.
+Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: This drug passes into breast milk.
+For this reason, women should talk to their doctor about the risks and benefits of breastfeeding during treatment with this drug because this drug may enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.